A list of the documents posted to the website for the current week.

 Provider File Updates

-Providers who have already completed their re-enrollment with Montana Health Care Programs in conjunction with the implementation of NPI do not need to complete a new enrollment if their information changes.
-If a re-enrolled provider needs to update their provider file (e.g., change of practice location, billing address, tax information), they should mail the new information to Provider Relations, P.O.
-Box 4936, Helena, MT 59604 or fax to 406.442.4402, Attention: Provider File Updates.
-Health care providers who have not yet re-enrolled with their NPI, or atypical providers for a new proprietary ID, should do so immediately.
+If a provider needs to update their provider file (e.g., change of practice location, billing address, tax information), mail the information to Provider Relations, P.O.
+Box 4936, Helena, MT 59604 or fax to 406.442.4402, Attention: Provider File Updates..

 NPI Required for Eligibility Verification